speediedan/finetuning-scheduler/docs/source/index.rst

 .. code-block:: bash

-    # Generate a baseline without scheduled finetuning enabled:
+    # Generate a baseline without scheduled fine-tuning enabled:
     python fts_superglue.py fit --config config/nofts_baseline.yaml

-    # Train with the default finetuning schedule:
+    # Train with the default fine-tuning schedule:
     python fts_superglue.py fit --config config/fts_implicit.yaml

-    # Train with a non-default finetuning schedule:
+    # Train with a non-default fine-tuning schedule:
     python fts_superglue.py fit --config config/fts_explicit.yaml

-All three training scenarios use identical configurations with the exception of the provided finetuning schedule.
+All three training scenarios use identical configurations with the exception of the provided fine-tuning schedule.
 See the |tensorboard_summ| and table below for a characterization of the relative computational and performance tradeoffs associated with these :class:`~finetuning_scheduler.fts.FinetuningScheduler` configurations.

-:class:`~finetuning_scheduler.fts.FinetuningScheduler` expands the space of possible finetuning schedules and the composition of more sophisticated schedules can yield marginal finetuning performance gains.
-That stated, it should be emphasized the primary utility of :class:`~finetuning_scheduler.fts.FinetuningScheduler` is to grant greater finetuning flexibility for model exploration in research.
+:class:`~finetuning_scheduler.fts.FinetuningScheduler` expands the space of possible fine-tuning schedules and the composition of more sophisticated schedules can yield marginal fine-tuning performance gains.
+That stated, it should be emphasized the primary utility of :class:`~finetuning_scheduler.fts.FinetuningScheduler` is to grant greater fine-tuning flexibility for model exploration in research.
 For example, glancing at DeBERTa-v3's implicit training run, a critical tuning transition point is immediately apparent: